 Yes, this was all in the course of one meal.

-After dinner they took me into town and along the north coast of Sicily for a while.
+After dinner they took me to see the town, which sits quietly along the north coast of Sicily.
 I’m not certain how far we went, as it is not within mere human capabilities to estimate distances when Italians are driving.

 After the visit to town, we returned to the party, where we ate torta di ricotta and pizza baked in a wood-fired oven in the back yard, and I was again informed that I should come to Sicily for more than one day.